 - Read the nutrition facts label.
 Carbs and fiber amounts are clearly listed on all packaged foods.
 Currently added sugar is not required to be labeled, but you can check for this in the ingredients.

-Finally, in addition to the quality of the carbs you choose, what you pair them with can also make a difference.
-Adding the right amount of fat and protein choices to your meals can not only help you absorb carbs more slowly, but can also play an important role in maintaining a better body composition - helping you accomplish your fitness and body goals (21,22).
+In addition to the quality of the carb sources you choose, what you pair them with can also make a difference.
+Adding the right amount of fat and protein choices to your meals can not only help you absorb carbohydrates more slowly, but can also play an important role in maintaining a better body composition - helping you accomplish your fitness and body goals (21,22).

 Lookig to kickstart you low carb lifestyle?
 Get ready to eat low carb meal plans shipped to your door each week.
 Chosoe from ultra low carb keto, low carb paleo, or build your own low carb meal prep with pre-cooked a la carte ingredients.